Food & nutrition assistance programs at your inclusive local market

 Farmers Market Nutrition Programs and SNAP play a crucial role in helping New Jersey families access fresh, local food while strengthening local farms.
 This page brings together best practices and practical tools to help markets boost participation and make every shopper feel welcome.

-What Nutrition Benefits Can Be Used at Farmers Markets & Farm Stands?
+Use Nutrition Benefits at Farmers Markets & Farm Stands Across New Jersey

 Current Initiatives